MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 Rec.SetFilter(Rec.Field, '&&' + SearchString);
 ```

-You can also include wildcards in full-text search by adding the `*` symbol to the search clause as illustrated in the following example
+You can also include wildcards in full-text search by adding the `*` symbol to the search clause as illustrated in the following example:

 ```AL
 // Optimized text search with wildcard